Tuesday, February 22, 2022

 Thursday, February 17, 2022

-Most royalty audits take greater than one year to complete and settle, but, once in a while, an audit takes less than a year.
+Good and true royalty audits take greater than one year to complete and settle.
+Only once in a great while is an audit opened and closed in less than a year.

 Friday, February 11, 2022